 What did the blanket say to the bed?
 I got you covered!

 Did you laugh?
 No?
-Good.
-That means I can guarantee will get more fun out of the last item in this list: the award-winning[citation needed] OMG!
-Words!
+Excellent!
+It means I can guarantee you will get more fun out of final last item in this list: the award-winning[citation needed] OMG!
+Words! game.

-This typing-game-with-a-twist (from back yonder) is simple to play: type the words on screen as fast – and correctly – as you can.
-The more words you ‘drop’ the sooner the game is over!
+It’s a typing-game-with-a-twist and very simple to play: type the words on screen as fast – and correctly – as you can.
+Words you fail to type correctly before they hit the bottom of the screen, the sooner the game is over!

-But things aren’t overly easy.
-If you’re doing too well the visage of former OMG!
-Ubuntu! editor Benjamin Humphrey will slide across the screen and scramble every word it touches.
+Things aren’t overly easy.
+If you type too well too soon the visage of (now former) OMG!
+Ubuntu! editor Benjamin Humphrey slides across the screen to scramble each word it touches.

-Short of a green bird icon dropping in (if you don’t get that reference, congrats on having avoided our comment section!), OMG!
-Words! is a faithful distillation of this blog’s irreverence, colour scheme, and my infamous typos.
+Short of a green bird icon dropping in (if you don’t get that reference, congrats on having avoided our comment section), OMG!
+Words! is a faithful distillation of this blog’s irreverence, lurid colour scheme, and infamous typos.

-Also, if you want to combine fun with usefulness then OMG!
-Words! is a also a great way to practice your writing prowess.
-For now, the game only works on Ubuntu 12.04 LTS or earlier, and you’ll need to download the DEB installer to install it manually:
+For now, the game only works on Ubuntu 12.04 LTS or earlier, and you’ll need to download the DEB installer to install it manually since it’s not currently available in the Ubuntu Software Center.

 Over to you: what is you favourite five-minute boredom-busting game?